Hampshire Hikes & Historical Sites

 With a local certified guide we enjoy a 2-3 hours tour exploring including both the Upper (Haute-Ville) and Lower (Basse-Ville) parts of the old city on foot.
 On our travels we will discover not only the city highlights, but also the interesting fusion between French European culture with North American hospitality, soaking up the atmosphere while strolling along cobblestone streets lined with bistros and boutiques.
 In Upper Town we will see the Basilique-Cathedrale Notre-Dame de Québec, the Citadel of Quebec (La Citadelle de Québec), Chateau Frontenac hotel, plus the Dufferin Terrace (Terrasse Dufferin) boardwalk which offers sweeping views of the St. Lawrence River and the Laurentian Mountains.
-And in Lower Town we visit the fortified colonial core; Vieux-Quebec, Vieux-Port (the old port district) and the Royal Palace.
+In Lower Town we visit the fortified colonial core; Vieux-Quebec, Vieux-Port (the old port district) and the Royal Palace.

 After we can escape the city to enjoy the tranquil beauty of Montmorency Falls with your driver-guide.
 Tonight, we enjoy dinner in a local restaurant.

-Leaving Canada today, we cross over the border into the United States, with the first stop being the state of Maine where we explore Baxter State Park.
+Leaving Canada, we cross over the border into the United States, with the first stop being the state of Maine where we explore Baxter State Park.
 This is a long drive day of around 5 ½ hours (stops not included), however we will stop frequently at various points of interest.
 Tomorrow we have a full day to walk along trails inside Baxter State Park, keeping a close eye for wildlife.